 IC3 Presidential Forum

-Presidents and senior educators of educational institutions and business, industry, and governmental leaders from around the world are invited for the 2019 Pre-Conference IC3 Presidential Forum on 27 August 2019 in Mumbai.
-The IC3 Presidential Forum will feature thought-provoking ideas, with esteemed speakers from research universities, distinguished schools, businesses and industries, covering some of the following areas:
+Presidents and senior educators of educational institutions and business, industry, and governmental leaders from around the world are invited for the 2020 Pre-Conference IC3 Presidential Forum on 25 August 2020 in Delhi.
+The IC3 Presidential Forum will feature thought-provoking ideas, with esteemed speakers from research universities, distinguished schools, businesses and industries.

 Attendees (by invitation only)